Bahari95/several-problems-psydac-python-codes/README.md

 # several-problems-psydac-python-codes

-on solving several problems using IGA, Initialization using psydac
+On solving several problems with IGA, Initialization with psydac: there is a psydac script for the Cahn-Hilliard equation using iso-geometric analysis.

 ## Please install psydac and start enjoying your research with a simple implementation using psydac